Okeanos/junit-otel-extension/README.md

 ## Example

 There is an example implementation in the `example` directory.
-A `run.sh` is included in case you want to instrument Maven itself via the [Maven OpenTelemetry extension](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/maven-extension). <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
+A `run.sh` is included in case you want to instrument Maven itself via the [Maven OpenTelemetry extension](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/maven-extension).

 Please note that you have to add `-javaagent:target/otelagent.jar -Dotel.javaagent.configuration-file=.mvn/otel.config` to the provided `.mvn/jvm.config` config after running e.g. `./mvnw compile -DskipTests` in order for the agent to be